cwilmott/digitalgeographies/studios/studio0_settingup.md

 - Sign Up for Github and set up Github Pages. (all)
 - Download Google Chrome (all)
 - Download Atom code editor (all)

+Week Specific Software that we will deal with each week (or check in to see how we're going and if our computers have caught fire yet):
 - Install Command Line Tools (Git) (Studio 3-11)
 - Install Python (Studio 3-11)

-Week Specific Software that we will deal with each week (or check in to see how we're going):
 - BitTorrent (Week 9)
+- Sensors Toolbox app (Week 10)
 - ImageJ (Week 11)
 - Sketch-Up (Studio 12)
 - Unity (Studio 13)
+- Xcode (iPhone users only) (Studio 13)

 ## Set Up GitHub

 The first thing you need to do is set up a GitHub account.
 GitHub is an industry-standard repository to host your code online, and maintain version control.
 Most of the applications we are going to use have GitHub plugins that allow you to 'push' (or send) your code to GitHub and 'pull' (or download) other people's code from GitHub right from your desktop.
 For these labs, we won't be using any of these features, although once you're more confident, I encourage you to test them out.

 For these labs, we will largely be using GitHub as a place to hold our code and files, and as a web server for web-based applications that we will be making.

 ### Create a GitHub account